jasonmayes/VectorSearch.js/README.md

 # VectorSearch.js
-A library to perform vector search entirely client side in the web browser (custom Vector DB writtien on top of IndexDB) using Google's EmbeddingGemma model via Web AI libraries with WebGPU acceleration for speed.
-The library also supports visualizing tokens of text, and the text embeddings if you desire.
+A library to perform semantic vector search, over millions of vectors in milliseconds, and can even visualize the tokens or embeddings too!
+Runs entirely client side in the web browser (custom Vector DB layer writtien on top of IndexDB) and currently supports Google's EmbeddingGemma model via Web AI libraries with WebGPU acceleration for speed.

+🦾 As it runs in the browser on YOUR hardware it's totally private, costs zero dollars to use (other than your own electricity), and super low latency.

+🤖 Powered by WebGPU for speed and builds upon no less than 3 popular Web ML Libraries and runtimes to get the best bits of all of them: LiteRT.js, Transformers-js, and TensorFlow.js.

+⭐ Give it a star on Github if you want me to keep evolving the code or have ideas.

 Here is an example of it in action:

 ![Screenshot of VectorSearch.js in action](https://github.com/jasonmayes/VectorSearch.js/blob/main/demo/demo.jpg?raw=true)